 This description is supposed to hold up to a cutoff $P^F+\delta$, with $\delta$ smaller than the Fermi momentum, $P^F$, but bigger than the gap parameter, \textit{i.e.} $\Delta\ll\delta\ll P^F$.
-Considering momenta much smaller than $\Delta$ all the gapped particles decouple and one is left with the low energy modes as NGBs, ungapped fermions and holes and massless gauged fields according with the symmetry breaking scheme.
-In the case of CFL and other CSC phases, such effective Lagrangians have been derived in \textcite{Casalbuoni:1999wu, Casalbuoni:2000cn, Rischke:2000cn}.
+Considering momenta much smaller than $\Delta$ all the gapped particles decouple and one is left with the low-energy modes as NGBs, ungapped fermions and holes and massless gauge fields according to the symmetry breaking scheme.
+In the case of CFL and other CSC phases, such effective Lagrangians have been derived by \textcite{Casalbuoni:1999wu, Casalbuoni:2000cn, Rischke:2000cn}.
 The parameters of the effective Lagrangian can be evaluated at each step of the hierarchy by matching the Green's functions with the ones evaluated at the upper level.
-For the CFL phase the effective Lagrangian of the superfluid mode associated with the breaking of $U(1)_B$ may also be determined by symmetry arguments alone as in \textcite{Son:2002zn}.
+For the CFL phase the effective Lagrangian of the superfluid mode associated with the breaking of $U(1)_B$ may also be determined by symmetry arguments alone as shown by \textcite{Son:2002zn}.

-In the high density limit one neglects the quark masses, but in realistic situations the quark chemical potential may be of the same order of magnitude of the strange quark mass.
-The typical effect of quark masses is to produce a mismatch between Fermi surfaces.
-Neglecting light quark masses and assuming (for simplicity) that quarks have all the same chemical potentials, the Fermi spheres have now different radii \be P_s^F=\sqrt{\mu^2-M_s^2},~~~P_u^F=P_d^F=\mu\,, \ee where $M_s$ is the constituent strange quark mass.
-Thus, increasing $M_s$ for a fixed value of $\mu$, increases the mismatch between the Fermi surface of strange quarks and the Fermi surfaces of up and down quarks (which in this simplistic case are equal).
+In the high-density limit one neglects the quark masses, and the CFL is believed to be the favored phase.
+On the other hand, considering a quark chemical potential of the same order of magnitude of the strange quark mass tends to disfavor the CFL pairing.
+The reason is that the typical effect of quark masses is to produce a mismatch between Fermi surfaces.
+Neglecting light quark masses and assuming (for simplicity) that quarks have all the same chemical potentials, the Fermi spheres have now different radii \be P_s^F=\sqrt{\mu^2-M_s^2},~~~P_u^F=P_d^F=\mu\,. \ee Thus, increasing $M_s$ for a fixed value of $\mu$, increases the mismatch between the Fermi surface of strange quarks and the Fermi surfaces of up and down quarks (which in this simplistic case are equal).